hannotify/pattern-matching-small-enhancement-or-major-feature/sections/6-future-expansions.md

 note:

-When dealing with a record in an enhanced for loop, you can start using pattern matching there as well.
+When dealing with a record in an enhanced for loop, in the future you can start using pattern matching there as well.

 ---